mamedev/mame/docs/source/commandline/commandline-all.rst

     graphics system for scaling.
 At the minimum setting of 1, the screen is rendered at its original resolution before being scaled.
-At higher settings, the screen is expanded in both axes by a factor of *<amount>* using nearest-neighbor sampling before being scaled.
-With **-video d3d**, this produces a less blurry image at the expense of some speed.
+At higher settings, the screen is expanded in both axes by a factor of *<amount>* using nearest-neighbor sampling before applying filters or shaders.
+With **-video d3d**, this produces a less blurry image at the expense of a little (on nearly all modern architectures) speed.

     The default is ``1``.